10 BEST Manual Testing Tools (2025)

 Pros

-• You can choose several load statistics with pluggable timers
+• I appreciated the flexibility to choose several load statistics with pluggable timers

-• Supports a wide variety of servers for performance and security tests
+• It supports a wide variety of servers for performance and security tests

 Cons

-• Using in GUI mode may result in high memory usage.
+• During my review, I observed that using the tool in GUI mode may result in high memory usage.

 Link: https://jmeter.apache.org/